rishirajsinghjhelumi/OpenFlow-Table-Transfer-Optimization/README.md

 TODO (ROADMAP):
 ---------------

-* Simulate a Real World Dataset(Network activity logs of an Organization)
+* Simulate a Real World Dataset(Network activity logs of a real world network)
-* Test other Metrics for Networks
 * Take care of other factors in Network
 * Reduce Communication blockage frequeny
 * Port to other network controllers ( Floodlight, RYU ?????? maybe)